Bertha of Artois: Hagiography

-Two buildings which Bertha constructed had fallen down, but an angel in a vision guided her to another spot, and there after many difficulties a nunnery was built, which she entered with her two eldest daughters, Deotila and Gertrude.
+Two buildings which Bertha constructed had fallen down, but an angel in a vision supposedly guided her to another spot, and there after many difficulties a nunnery was built, which she entered with her two eldest daughters, Deotila and Gertrude.

 A still later legend represents Gertrude as much persecuted by the attentions of a great noble, Roger, who wished to marry her by force, but she was saved from his violence by her mother's firm courage and trust in God.

 Some time before her death Bertha is said to have resigned her office of abbess and to have shut herself up in a little cell built against the church wall.

-The whole story of St Bertha, as her biographers agree, is of a very late date but not entirely legendary.
+The whole story of Bertha, as her biographers agree, is of a very late date but not entirely legendary.